-Fiscal Years (In millions) 2020 2019 2018 Income (loss) from equity method investments \$ (2.1) \$ (2.3) \$ 3.9 Change in fair value of deferred consideration 0.9 1.0 - Impairment of investment (2.7) 0.0 Realized (loss) on foreign currencies (3.7) (1.9) (1.2) Total other income (expense), net \$ (7.6) \$ (3.2) \$ 2.7
+Fiscal Years (In millions) 2021 2020 2019 Loss from equity method investments \$ (3.4) \$ (2.1) \$ (2.3) Change in fair value of deferred consideration 0.9 1.0 Impairment of investment (2.7) Realized loss on foreign currencies (0.2) (3.7) (1.9) Other 0.1 Total other expense, net \$ (3.5) \$ (7.6) \$ (3.2)

-8. (LOSS) EARNINGS PER SHARE
+8. NET INCOME (LOSS) PER SHARE

-Basic (loss) earnings per common share is computed by dividing the net (loss) earnings for the period by the weighted average number of shares of common stock outstanding during the reporting period.
-Diluted earnings per common share reflects the effects of potentially dilutive securities, which is computed by dividing net (loss) earnings by the sum of the weighted average number of common shares outstanding and dilutive common shares, which consists of stock options and unvested restricted stock.
+Basic net income (loss) per common share is computed by dividing the net income (loss) for the period by the weighted average number of shares of common stock outstanding during the reporting period.
+Diluted net income (loss) per common share reflects the effects of potentially dilutive securities, which is computed by dividing net income (loss) by the sum of the weighted average number of common shares outstanding and dilutive common shares.

-A reconciliation of the numerator and denominator used in the calculation of basic and diluted earnings per common share is as follows:
+A reconciliation of the numerator and denominator used in the calculation of basic and diluted income per common share is as follows:

-Fiscal Year (In millions, except per share amounts) 2020 2019 2018 Net (loss) earnings attributable to Varex \$ (57.9) \$ 15.5 \$ 27.5 Weighted average shares outstanding - basic 38.8 38.2 37.9 Dilutive effect of potential common shares 0.4 0.5 Weighted average shares outstanding - diluted 38.8 38.6 38.4 (Loss) earnings per share attributable to Varex - basic \$ (1.49) \$ 0.41 \$ 0.73 (Loss) earnings per share attributable to Varex - diluted \$ (1.49) \$ 0.40 \$ 0.72 Anti-dilutive employee shared based awards, excluded 3.5 1.9 1.2
+Fiscal Year (In millions, except per share amounts) 2021 2020 2019 Net income (loss) attributable to Varex \$ 17.4 \$ (57.9) \$ 15.5 Weighted average shares outstanding - basic 39.3 38.8 38.2 Dilutive effect of Convertible Senior Notes 0.6 Dilutive effect of share-based awards and other 0.4 0.4 Weighted average shares outstanding - diluted 40.3 38.8 38.6 Net income (loss) per share attributable to Varex - basic \$ 0.44 \$ (1.49) \$ 0.41 Net income (loss) per share attributable to Varex - diluted \$ 0.43 \$ (1.49) \$ 0.40 Anti-dilutive share-based awards, excluded 2.8 3.5 1.9

-Potentially dilutive shares, which are based on the weighted-average shares of common stock underlying stock options, unvested stock awards, purchase rights granted under the employee stock purchase plan, warrants and convertible notes using the treasury stock method or the if-converted method, as applicable, are included when calculating diluted net income (loss) earnings per share attributable to Varex when their effect is dilutive.
-Because the Company incurred a net loss for fiscal year 2020, none of the potentially dilutive common shares were included in the diluted share calculations for those periods as they would have been anti-dilutive.
+Potentially dilutive shares, which are based on the weighted-average shares of common stock underlying stock options, unvested stock awards, purchase rights granted under the employee stock purchase plan, warrants and convertible notes using the treasury stock method or the if-converted method, as applicable, are included when calculating diluted net income (loss) per share attributable to Varex when their effect is dilutive.
+Since we intend to settle in cash the principal outstanding under our 4.00% Convertible Senior Notes due in 2025, we apply the treasury stock method applied using our average share price during the period when calculating their potential dilutive effect, if any.
+Furthermore, in connection with the offerings of our notes, we entered into convertible note hedges and warrants (see Note 10.
+Borrowings).
+However, our convertible note hedges are not included when calculating potentially dilutive shares since their effect is always anti-dilutive.
+Warrants, which have a strike price above our average share price during the period, were out of the money and were not included in the tables above.
+Because the Company incurred a net loss for fiscal year 2020, none of the potentially dilutive common shares were included in the diluted share calculation for that period as they would have been anti-dilutive.